 Yantalo World Health Center, Peru

-The Yantalo World Health Center is one of the longest running projects for the NewSchool Design Clinic.
+The Yantalo World Health Center is one of the longest running projects for the NewSchool’s office practice studio class.
 Over the past ten years over 100 NewSchool students have helped design community buildings for the village of Yantalo, Peru including a hospital recognized by the United Nations World Health Center.